Homas/ioc2rpz/README.md

 - Performance and zone transfer time/size/packets optimizations.

 ## How to start ioc2rpz service
-ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and save DB backup in ./db directory.
+ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and saves DB backup in ./db directory.
 You can change the default values in the erlang application configuration, which is located in ``ebin/ioc2rpz.app``.
-If you downloaded sources, before running ioc2rpz you have to compile the code.
-You can do it with the following command: ``erlc -I include/ -o ebin/ src/*.erl``.
+If you downloaded sources, before running ioc2rpz you have to compile the code with the following command: ``erlc -I include/ -o ebin/ src/*.erl``.
 You can start the application by ``sudo erl -pa ebin -eval "application:start(ioc2rpz)" -noshell`` command.

 ## Docker container
-ioc2rpz is available on the docker hub.
+ioc2rpz is available on the Docker Hub.
 Just look for ioc2rpz.
 Prerequisites:
 - ioc2rpz doesn't contain a configuration file, you need to mount /opt/ioc2rpz/cfg to a directory on a host system with the configuration file (ioc2rpz.conf);
 - ioc2rpz use 53/udp and 53/tcp ports.
 The ports should be exposed to a host system;